camhodges101/DehazingWithNeuralNetworks/README.md

 This is the final trained model used for dehazing images in our paper published in Pattern Recognition Letters November 2019.

 https://www.sciencedirect.com/science/article/abs/pii/S0167865519302235

-'''Run demo on images in /data directory python finalTesting_onestep_upscale.py
+Run demo on images in /data directory
+'''python
+python finalTesting_onestep_upscale.py
 '''
 ## Demo: